RuPaul's Drag Race Holi-slay Spectacular: Challenges

-For the mini challenge, the queens were paired with a member of the pit crew to dance down the runway ("Christmas Cookies").
+For the mini challenge, the queens were paired with a member of the pit crew to dance down the runway to "Christmas Cookies".
 Mayhem Miller won the mini challenge.
-The contestants get ready for the main challenge ("My Favorite Holiday").
+The contestants then get ready for the main challenge to the beat of "My Favorite Holiday".

 RuPaul performs "Hey Sis, It's Christmas" on the runway alongside the dancers.
-For the main challenge, the queens must lip sync to RuPaul's song "Get to You" in a 1980s-inspired costume to choreography by Todrick Hall.
+For the main challenge, the queens must lip sync to RuPaul's song "Get to You" in a 1980s-inspired costume, choreographed by Todrick Hall.
 The runway theme is "Non-denominational Christmas Eleganza Extravaganza".

-All the queens lip synched in pairs against one another: Mayhem Miller vs. Sonique ("Merry Christmas, Mary"); Jasmine Masters vs. Shangela ("Jingle Dem Bells"); Eureka vs. Trixie Mattel ("Deck the Halls"); Kim Chi vs. Latrice Royale ("Brand New Year").
-RuPaul declared that they are all winners.
-At the end of the episode, Michelle Visage and RuPaul lip synced for their lives ("Christmas Party"); the judging panel, consisting of the queens along with Ross Matthews and Todrick Hall, declares a double save.
+All the queens lip-synced in pairs against one another: Mayhem Miller vs. Sonique, Jasmine Masters vs. Shangela, Eureka vs. Trixie Mattel and Kim Chi vs. Latrice Royale.
+RuPaul then declared all the contestants as the winners.
+At the end of the episode, Michelle Visage and RuPaul lip-synced for their lives to "Christmas Party"; the judging panel, consisting of the queens alongside Ross Mathews and Todrick Hall, declares a double save.